 There’s still plenty of healthy goodness in there, though, with the brown rice and the amazing cruciferous cauliflower!

 The perfect pairings for these vegan cauliflower meatballs:

-- MEATBALL SUBS WITH VEGAN ALFREDO. ♡ Recipe in the works for vegan meatball subs with creamy alfredo sauce.
+- MEATBALL SUBS WITH VEGAN ALFREDO. ♡ Don’t miss out on these delicious meatballs subs with creamy alfredo sauce.
 Matt and I made these meatball subs while dancing around the kitchen to our favorite soul radio station LOL!!
-We were sooooo happy this recipe was a hit and we’re super excited to share it with you soon.
+We were sooooo happy this recipe was a hit and we’re super excited to share it with you.

 - SPAGHETTI AND MEATBALLS WITH MARINARA. ♡ There’s nothing like a traditional Italian-American classic: spaghetti and meatballs with marinara sauce.
 100% vegan, of course.
 Try this recipe for homemade marinara sauce.
 Feel free to use brown rice or chickpea pasta to make a wholesome, gluten-free family dinner.